FlorianMuellerklein/backseat_driver/notes.md

 ## Things currently trying

-* New Residual block from the current paper
+* New Residual block from the current paper (FullPreActivation)
 * Try to find optimal number of epoch and lr_schedule

 ## To try later